MythTV/packaging/deb/README.rst

 	launchpad PPA's) from the 0.27 fixes branch, in the tmp directory, while apply the patch /full/path/to/patch for Ubuntu Wily.
 It would also force the debian suffix '0ubuntu3' (in case of multiple builds in a single day)
+ - UBUNTU_RELEASE='bionic' DEBIAN_SUFFIX='0ubuntu1' ./build-dsc.sh fixes/29 /tmp
+	This would build source packages (that could be later built somewhere such as launchpad PPA's) from the fixes/29 branch, in the tmp directory.
+It would also force the debian suffix '0ubuntu1'.
+However, it will not sign the source packages, so they will need to be signed later (using 'debsign -k') prior to uploading them to the Ubuntu repository.